MgwenaHulela/Implementing-5G-nr-u-lte-u-USING-sdr/README.md

 ---

 ## Overview
-This project demonstrates 5G NR-U (New Radio in Unlicensed) and LTE-U (LTE-Unlicensed) communication over the 5 GHz unlicensed band using Software-Defined Radio (SDR) platforms.
+This project demonstrates 5G NR-U (New Radio in Unlicensed) communication over the 5 GHz unlicensed band using Software-Defined Radio (SDR) platforms.
 It aims to experimentally validate that 5G NR-U can coexist fairly with Wi-Fi—that is, operate without diminishing Wi-Fi performance.

 The repository includes: